arku22/auto_formfill/README.md

+# auto_formfill

+### Motivation
+I came across a company called [Carta Healthcare](www.carta.healthcare) that works with clinicians to support data abstraction for registeries, QI projects, and research.
+I wanted to try to replicate this task of automating the process of filling up registeries with the same data over and over again.

+### How to run the script
+To run this script, open up the terminal window, change the directory to directory containing the python3 script using the command "cd", and type in the following command : -
+'python3 <script_filename> <pdfform_filename>'

+where,
+  <script_filename> : refers to the name of the file in which this pythonscript is saved as.
+In my case it is "main.py"
+  <pdfform_filename> : refers to the name of the file in which the pdf form is saved as.
+You may use an absolute path or a relative path.

+### About the script

 This project aims to be able to write a Python script to be able to parse a pdf form file(AcroForm), read the data entered into the respective fields in the pdf, generate JavaScript code to be used to automatically fill up a web form.

-Motivation : I came across a company called Carta Healthcare(www.carta.healthcare) that works with clinicians to support data abstraction for registeries, QI projects, and research.
-I wanted to try to replicate this task of automating the process of filling up registeries with the same data over and over again.

 I use the following libraries in this script : -
 1. PyPDF2 (version 1.26.0)